egmontmika/egmontmika.com/content/blog/love-overcomes-fear.md

 Fear and love don't match.

-One primary characteristic of virtually all religious systems around the world is fear: fear of judgment, fear of curses, fear of hell, fear of punishment, fear of failing - held up by some sort of religious control.
+One primary characteristic of virtually all religious systems around the world is fear: fear of judgment, fear of curses, fear of hell, fear of punishment, fear of failing - communicated held up by some sort of religious authority.

 Sadly, this also seems to apply to a great extend to what is known as Christianity.